Bruc3U/Titanic_analysis/README.md

 # I/Defining the goal:

 The Titanic was a British passenger liner that sank in 1912.
 Carrying more than 2 200 passengers on board, the boat never made it to its final destination, New York City.
 This event had a massive impact on our modern culture.
-The infamous James Cameron movie always made me wonder about the nature of the profiles who survived.<br>
+The infamous James Cameron movie always made me wonder about the nature of the individuals who survived.<br>
 Who were they?

 Today, we will answer this question by analyzing the given data.